zooniverse/Panoptes-Front-End/app/features/feedback/shared/strategies/drawing/radial/README.md

 - `#feedback_N_tolerance` (optional) - radius of the target circle.
 Overrides the default tolerance set on the workflow task rule.
 - `#feedback_N_successMessage` (optional) - message to show when the target is correctly annotated.
 Overrides the default success message set on the workflow task rule.
 - `#feedback_N_failureMessage` (optional) - message to show when the target is incorrectly annotated.
 Overrides the default failure message set on the workflow task rule.
+- `#feedback_N_pluralSuccessMessage` (optional) - message to show when several targets are correctly annotated.
+Overrides the default plural success message set on the workflow task rule.
+- `#feedback_N_pluralFailureMessage` (optional) - message to show when several targets are incorrectly annotated.
+Overrides the default plural failure message set on the workflow task rule.